tyeulalio/regionalpcs/README.md

 #> 6  chr12_52069532_52069533 cg00006122 chr12  52463316      +
 ```

-In the above code, we first obtain the probe names from the betas data
-frame and then use regular expressions to separate the probe name from
-the CpG position.
-Next, we load the Illumina 450k array probe positions
-and attach them to our *new_cpg_df* data frame.

-However, note that the `pos` column from the *Locations* data frame does
-not match the positions in our `cpg_pos` column.
-This is because the
-genomic builds do not match.
-The
-*IlluminaHumanMethylation450kanno.ilmn12.hg19* annotations are in the
-hg19 build, and we are working with hg38 genomic annotations for this
-analysis.
-To convert hg19 positions to hg38, we use the *GenomicRanges*
+### Addressing Genome Build Discrepancies

+It’s critical to ensure that the genome builds match across datasets.
+In
+this example, we’ll use the `GenomicRanges` and `liftOver` packages to
-and *liftOver* packages.
-Here’s a quick example on how to lift over
+convert the genomic positions from hg19 to hg38.
+Here’s a quick example
-positions from one build to another.
-Always ensure that you are working
+on how to lift over positions from one build to another. **Always ensure
-with the correct genome build and that the build matches across all your
+that you are working with the correct genome build and that the build
-datasets, or else you will run into big issues!
+matches across all your datasets, or else you will run into big
+issues!**

 We need a chain file to lift the genomic positions.
 The chain file is an
 annotation file that links the positions between the genome builds.
 You